braican/vimrc/README.md

 # The Ultimate vimrc

-Over the last 10 years, I have used and tweaked Vim.
-This configuration is the ultimate vimrc (or at least my version of it).
+This is my tweaked version of Vim, forked from https://github.com/amix/vimrc.

 There are two versions: